BACK TO INDEX

 This paper deals with global convergence to equilibria, and in particular Hirsch's generic convergence theorem for strongly monotone systems, for singular perturbations of monotone systems.

 13. G.A.
 Enciso and E.D.
 Sontag.
 A remark on multistability for monotone systems II.
 In Proc.
 IEEE Conf.
 Decision and Control, Seville, Dec.
 2005, IEEE Publications, pages 2957-2962, 2005.
-Keyword(s): multistability, systems biology, biochemical networks, nonlinear stability, dynamical systems, monotone systems.
+Keyword(s): multistability, systems biology, reaction networks, nonlinear stability, dynamical systems, monotone systems.

 14. E.D.
 Sontag.
 A notion of passivity gain and a generalization of the `secant condition' for stability.
 In Proc.
 IEEE Conf.
 Decision and Control, Seville, Dec.
 2005, IEEE Publications, pages 5645-5649, 2005.
 Keyword(s): nonlinear stability, dynamical systems.

 16. D. Angeli, P. de Leenheer, and E.D.
 Sontag.
 A tutorial on monotone systems- with an application to chemical reaction networks.
 In Proc.
 16th Int.
 Symp.
 Mathematical Theory of Networks and Systems (MTNS 2004), CD-ROM, WP9.1, Katholieke Universiteit Leuven, 2004.
-[PDF] Keyword(s): systems biology, biochemical networks, nonlinear stability, dynamical systems, monotone systems.
+[PDF] Keyword(s): systems biology, reaction networks, nonlinear stability, dynamical systems, monotone systems.

 Abstract: